 Amman, Amsterdam, Athens, Bahrain, Beirut, Birmingham, Brussels, Bucharest-Otopeni, Cairo, Damascus, Dubai, Frankfurt, Heraklion, Jeddah, Kiev-Boryspil, London-Heathrow, London-Stansted, Manama, Manchester, Milan-Malpensa, Moscow-Sheremetyevo, Paphos, Paris-Charles de Gaulle, Rhodes, Riyadh, Rome-Fiumicino, Sofia, Tel Aviv, Thessaloniki, Vienna and Zurich

-Shared taxi services run from 6 or 7 in the morning.
-Those taxis can be reserved over the phone and one can arrange to be picked up and dropped off anywhere within city limits.
-There is a one off charge for the journey which is inexpensive.
-Drivers can ask for extra fare on Sundays and holidays
+Shared taxi services run from 6am / 7am in the morning.
+The taxis can be reserved over the phone and one can arrange to be picked up and dropped off anywhere within city limits.
+There is a one-off charge for the journey which is inexpensive.
+Drivers can ask for extra fares on Sundays and holidays.

-Taxis are commonly seen and can be flagged down from pretty much all the main streets.
-They are a pretty efficient way of transport although they can be quite expensive depending on the distance.
-Taxi fare is charged by meter and there are night surcharges after midnight.
+Taxis are commonly seen and can be flagged down from the main streets.
+Taxis are an efficient way of transport but are a bit expensive too.
+Taxi fare is charged by the meter and there are night surcharges after midnight.

 In Cyprus, car hire is the most flexible way to get around and enjoy the beauty of the island.
-Though it is the most expensive mean of transport it does allow tourists to explore the island in their own time.
+However, it is the most expensive means of transport; it allows tourists to explore the island how they wish to.
 Following British Commonwealth practice, Cypriots drive on the left side of the road.
-Car rental companies offer car hire with competitive prices.
+Car rental companies offer car hire services with competitive prices.

-Larnaca is not a big city.
-It is like a thin ribbon so you can walk around most parts of the city.
-The sea front is a really pleasant place for a stroll in the evening.
+Larnaca is not a big city, so you can walk around most parts of the city.
+The seafront is a really pleasant place for a stroll in the evening.